 Prednisolone was administered at a dosage of 1mg/kg/day for one week following discharge, after which it was discontinued.
 He was advised to continue budesonide (1 puff twice a day) metered dose inhaler with spacer for another 6 weeks.
 The patient's mother noted improvement following initiation of therapy.
-After two weeks from the day of admission, he was released following symptom resolution.
+After two weeks from the day of admission, he was discharged following symptom resolution.
 At his one-week follow-up post discharge, his mother said he seemed to be doing well.
 His chest radiograph revealed no new abnormalities, but his airways were dilated, and the basal portion of his right lung remained collapsed.
 His left upper lobe's trans-mediastinal space shift was also still present.
 He was advised chest physiotherapy for 8 weeks.
 He was also advised to come for fortnightly checkups for the next six months to look for persistent bacterial bronchitis.
-At three months follow-up on repeat chest radiograph evidence of resolution of collapse and consolidation was present but radiological signs of dilated bronchioles persisted.
-Early identification is essential to manage bronchectasis and prevent the development of such serious consequences considering therapeutic protocols are lacking in India.1
+At three months follow-up, repeat chest radiograph showed resolution of the collapse and consolidation was present, but radiological signs of dilated bronchioles persisted.
+Early identification is essential to manage bronchiectasis and prevent the development of such serious consequences, considering lack of therapeutic protocols in India.1